SimonGreenUK/fun-review-1/README.md

 testMachine.credit; // 0;
 ```

-It must have a stock property, which will be an **object** with three alphabetical keys representing the rows of the machine.
-The values will be arrays, representing the rows of items in the machine.
-Individual positions in the machine can then be referenced by the row name and index position, e.g. `testMachine.stock.A[1]`.
+It must have a stock property, which will be an **object** of arrays, representing the rows of items in the machine.
+Individual positions in the machine can then be referenced by the row name and index position e.g. `testMachine.stock.A[1]`

 ```js
 const testMachine = new VendingMachine();